Hong Kong Leader Apologizes Amid Mounting Pressure to Resign

 The former British colony, now a semiautonomous region of China, has been rocked by a week of massive protests as millions of people took to the streets to oppose the bill, which for the first time would allow criminal suspects to be transferred to mainland China for trial.
 Critics accuse Lam of being a “puppet” of Beijing, which they say is steadily chipping at the city’s freedoms.

+Lam’s apology is unlikely to appease the demonstrators, who want her to completely scrap the bill and step down.
+They also demand that protesters arrested during the demonstrations be released and all charges dropped.
+An earlier demand that police retract their designation of a June 12 protest as a “riot” was met late Monday.

-Organizers said some 1.03 million people joined an initial march on June 9, and a protest the following Wednesday numbered in the tens of thousands and ended in violence that left more than 80 people injured.
+Organizers said some 1.03 million people joined an initial march on June 9, and a protest the following Wednesday numbered in the tens of thousands and ended in violence that left more than 80 people injured as police used tear gas, pepper spray and rubber bullets to disperse the crowds.

 Lam announced Saturday that the legislation would be suspended but not fully withdrawn, further angering her detractors a day before another massive march was planned.
 That same evening, a young man plunged to his death from scaffolding outside a shopping mall after hanging a protest banner from its side.